ZhanZhynn/OOP_9_Men_Morris/README.md

 ## Sprint 2

 Sprint 2 documentation deliverables can be accessed in the Sprint 2 folder, while code deliverables are stored in the Nine_Mens_Morris folder.

+Inside the Sprint 2 folder we have:

+**Submission Files (to be marked)**
+1. 9MM_UML.pdf - our uml diagram for Sprint 2
+2. FIT3077_Sprint_2_Design_Rationale.pdf - our design rationale for Sprint 2

+To run our 9MM game, please follow the steps below:
+1. Clone the GitLab repository
+2. Set up JavaFX in Intellij.
+You may reference this [video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiAxeq42Mn-AhXk1TgGHWZkCUAQwqsBegQICBAF&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DIvsvjUq38Jc&usg=AOvVaw0gUcKQI4-TAIw965WQCYux) if necessary.
+3. Set up VM configuration for JavaFX and run from there.